Brazil 'super minister' quits in Bolsonaro's worst crisis yet

 The Economy Ministry did not respond to a request for comment.
-Moro said he had agreed to serve in Bolsonaro's government as long as he had free rein to appoint his subordinates without political pressure.
-However, he said Bolsonaro had been seeking to change the top federal police officer since the second half of 2019 without giving an adequate reason.
+Guedes appeared with other ministers alongside Bolsonaro during his address.
+In his parting remarks on Friday, Moro said he had agreed to serve in Bolsonaro's government as long as he had free rein to appoint personnel without political pressure.
+However, he said Bolsonaro had been seeking to change the top federal police officer since the second half of 2019 without good reason.

+Bolsonaro said he had offered his ministers autonomy, but that he had veto power over decisions in his government.
+He had been open, he said, to a compromise with Moro about the police chief replacement.
+"I don't need to ask permission to change a director or anyone else in the hierarchical pyramid of the executive branch," the president said, adding that he never made inappropriate inquiries or suggestions about police cases.

 ALSO READ